 Plan your outdoor work so you can work in the cool of the day (early morning or evening).
 Use shade cloth when working outdoors or under roofs in stockyards, and move hot equipment and engines away from where people are.
 Wear light cool clothing and a hat but ensure skin coverage to protect from UV radiation.
 Know what your policy is for workers to stop working during days of heat.

-Find out more about this topic on Better Health Channel and review information provided by the Bureau of Meteorology.
-You can also
+Find out more about this topic on Better Health Channel and review the information provided by the Bureau of Meteorology.
+You can also: